-You can use all kinds of fruits for making fruit tarts, whatever's in season and colorful, with strawberries, raspberries, blueberries, blackberries and kiwi being especially popular.
+You can use all kinds of fruits for making fruit tarts, whatever's in season and colorful, with strawberries, raspberries, blueberries, blackberries, and kiwi being especially popular.
 Use either apricot or peach jam for a clear glaze.
 You could use red currant jelly if you wanted a slightly reddish glaze—it all depends on what kind of fruit you're using.
 Reddish glaze over green kiwifruit might not look right.

 Because tart dough, called shortcrust pastry, can be tricky to work with, it's easier to make several smaller tarts than one large one.
 You can make a larger fruit tart, too.
 It just takes more skill and/or patience.
 This fruit tart recipe will make about six 4-inch fruit tarts or one 9-inch tart.

-- 3 cups fresh fruit (e.g. strawberries, blueberries, raspberries, peaches, peeled kiwi, etc)
+3 cups fresh fruit, such as strawberries, blueberries, raspberries, peaches, peeled kiwi, etc.

-- On a lightly floured worksurface, roll out the pastry dough to a thickness of about a quarter of an inch, and as even a possible.
-Don't spend too much time rolling it, though, or you'll overwork the dough and the pastry will be too tough.
+On a lightly floured work surface, roll out the pastry dough to a thickness of about a 1/4 inch, and as even as possible.
+Don't spend too much time rolling it, though, or you'll overwork the dough, and the pastry will be too tough.

-- Now cut the dough into circles that are a little larger than the diameter of the tart tin you're going to use — in this case, we're making 4-inch tarts, so you'd cut out circles about 4½ inches across.
+Now cut the dough into circles that are a little larger than the diameter of the tart tin you're going to use.
+In this case, you're making 4-inch tarts, so you'd cut out circles about 4 1/2 inches across.

-- Bake for about 15 minutes or until the shells are a nice golden-brown color.
-Remove the pie weights and the paper and let the shells cool all the way before removing them from the tins.
+Remove the pie weights and the paper, and let the shells cool all the way before removing them from the tins.